 Your bank account is supposed to be suitable way to keep your money safe, but that can feel misleading when you are constantly being charged a fee.
 Fees tend to sneak up on account holders, so compare checking accounts to make an informed decision.

-Choosing the Best Checking Account
+How to Choose the Best Checking Account

 When deciding on the best checking accounts for you, the main factors to look for are banks who pay the highest interest rates for their checking accounts and will charge the lowest fees.
 However, banks that offer these features are not necessarily the ones with the closest branches.
 These banks typically do not have many branches and will call customers.